Arkansas OSHA Training

 - OSH Statistics (Injuries, Illnesses and Fatalities)

 The Arkansas Department of Labor provides free consultation services to businesses to help employers recognize and control potential safety and health hazards.
 Part of this service includes the Safety and Health Achievement and Recognition Program, or SHARP.
 SHARP recognizes employers who operate exemplary safety and health programs, and it exempts them from scheduled OSHA inspections.

 Like many other states, the leading cause of workplace fatalities in Arkansas in recent years was related to transportation and material moving.
 Though there can be many causes for this type of tragedy, one of the most common and easily preventable is a backover, when a vehicle is backing up and strikes a worker behind the vehicle.

 Nationwide, more than 70 workers were killed in this manner in 2011.
 There were 93 fatal occupational injuries in Arkansas in 2011, which was the highest number since 2000, when Arkansas saw 106 fatalities.

 Overall, the most cited standard, and also the one receiving the highest penalties, is for fall prevention in construction.
 Falls are one of the most common causes of serious work-related injuries and deaths, and OSHA has many guidelines for helping to prevent them.

 Online OSHA training makes it easier for workers to get training fast and efficiently.
-While classroom courses are offered throughout the state, online OSHA hazard recognition training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access, and 24/7 live customer support.
+While classroom courses are offered throughout the state, online OSHA Outreach training guarantees high-quality, interactive education for every student, with downloadable lesson reviews, course trainer access and 24/7 live customer support.